Classic cars in Cuba are also an essential part of its history.

 - Tips and recommendations for traveling to Cuba

-What is called almendrón in Cuba?
+What is called an almendrón in Cuba?

 Currently, the almendrones continue to operate as collective cabs, but the fare has already increased somewhat.

-How and why were the "almendrones" manufactured?
+How and why were the ?almendrones? made?

 It turns out that, at the end of World War II, thousands of war tanks and guns were left in U.S. Army warehouses and parking lots, along with tons of steel from Japanese and German weapons and ships.